h5bp/Front-end-Developer-Interview-Questions/README.md

 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
+* What is object-oriented JavaScript (OOJS)?
+* What are teh 6 primitive data types in JavaSript?
+* What is the difference between JSON and object literal?
+* Provide an example of a callback function?

 #### Testing Questions: